dmurfet/dmurfet.github.io/index.markdown

 ## Research projects

-Students affiliated with the group are primarily supervised by one of Gong, Wei, or Murfet and are expected to participate in the group seminar.
-We supervise students at both Masters and PhD level.
+Students affiliated with the group are primarily supervised by one of Gong, Wei, Murfet, Liu, or Hodgkinson and are expected to participate in the group seminar.
+We supervise students at both PhD and Masters level.
 Here are some of the currently active projects for which we are seeking student contributors:

 * **Singular learning theory**: (led by [Susan Wei](https://www.suswei.com/), [Daniel Murfet](http://therisingsea.org/), [Jesse Gell-Redman](https://sites.google.com/site/jessegellredman/), [Thomas Quella](https://researchers.ms.unimelb.edu.au/~tquella@unimelb/#home), and [Liam Hodgkinson](https://www.liamhodgkinson.com)) Applications of algebraic geometry and stochastic processes to the development of a foundational theory of deep learning, following the work of [Sumio Watanabe](http://watanabe-www.math.dis.titech.ac.jp/users/swatanab/singular-learning-theory.html).